patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/charts/charts.md

 1. **Segment fill:** We recommend using [Colors for charts] (/design-guidelines/styles/colors-for-charts) for different items within the donut chart.
 2. **Segment padding:**  Always provide 3px of padding between segments.
 3. **Chart tooltip:** A tooltip will appear upon hover that states the name of the segment and corresponding value.
-For example, if the segment represents “Bugs,” and the value being represented is 25, your chart tooltip would state, “Bugs: 25.”
+For example, if the segment represents "Bugs," and the value being represented is 25, your chart tooltip would state, "Bugs: 25."
 4. **Label:** When the Donut Chart is contained within a dashboard card, there is a label defining what the Donut Chart represents.
 The label may also represent the total value of the data set.
 If this optional representation is chosen, it should follow the format of [total numeric value] + [data set label].
 The total numeric value should be rounded to two decimal places or less (14 characters max) and should be styled using 24px font in standard text color.
 The data set label cannot contain more than 24 characters and should be styled using 14px font in secondary text color.
 They are to be centered within the donut and styled as shown.
 If the label exceeds the max character count, place it outside of the donut and leave the center empty.
 5. **Legend:** In order to be compliant with accessibility guidelines, a legend is necessary.
 Each variable on the legend should report their current value.